steadylearner/Rust-Full-Stack/README.md

 ## How to deploy and build sitemaps for it

 1. [How to deploy Rust Web App]
 2. [How to build a static sitemap.xml with Rust]
 3. [How to build a sitemap.xml with dynamic contents in Rust]
 4. [How to build a sitemap for images with Rust]
 5. [How to automate building sitemaps with Rust]

-## Note

-You may find a little difference between two chat app inside main image.

-**I modified it with DOM model** to take a screenshot after those messages were sent without problem.

-I wouldn't edit it at this moment because it is not relevant to code but may update when I write the better code that can simulate user with their ids later.